Featured Team D3 Athlete

-Athletes who are coached 1-to-1, use one of our Pre-Built or Custom Training Plans, or who are on the Elite Development Team are considered members of Team D3.
-They share in the camaraderie and benefits of a diverse, passionate group of athletes.
-Team D3 athletes range in ability from beginner to elite, and they train in home towns that span between Canton of Vaud, Switzerland - New York City - Boulder, Colorado - and - San Diego, California.
-Beyond our coaching, we use a mix of technology, events, and of course, racing to bring athletes together.
-We recognize and celebrate our Team throughout this page.
+Team D3 athletes embrace our coaching principles of Desire, Determination and Discipline and are great ambassadors of triathlon.
+They also share in the camaraderie and benefits of a diverse, passionate group of athletes.
+Team D3 athletes range in ability from beginner to elite, and they train in home towns that span between Boulder – New York City – San Diego – Costa Rica – Dubai – and so many places in between!
+With an incredible 19 years of triathlon coaching and team management expertise, we use a mix of technology, social media, events, partners and of course, racing to bring athletes together – no matter where they live.

 Hand made awards for her self-designed, self-supported Summer Solstice Challenge with friends on Lake Natoma in Sacramento County.
 I edited this one

 Shared that her why is “I love to compete and feel healthy.
 Training strengthens my mind for what life throws my way and prepares me.
 I do it to be healthy so I can live a full life with my kids and watch them grow.”

 shared his why, “because it’s ingrained in who I am.
 Because I feel better being fit.
 Because I’m hoping we get to race again this year.
 Because I have two races still on the schedule that haven’t been canceled.
 Because I try to be a role model to my kids.
 Because I’m getting older and am afraid I’ll slow down.
 Because I’m afraid racing will return and I won’t be ready.
 Because I love having my body in motion.
 Because it keeps me sane.”